pdaiii/Meteor/README.md

 ## Future Implementations
 * Users can follow other users.
-* The splash page will generate stories based on who they follow.
+* The feed page will generate stories based on who they follow.
 * User profile.
-* Mobile friendly.
-Browser friendly.

 ### Deployment Instructions
 * npm install